Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ## Code reviews

-I submitted for a few code revies and got amamzing feedback that I implented to imporve overall site
+I submitted a few code reviews and got amazing feedback that I implemented to improve overall site

-## Major chnages during development
+## Major changes during development

-for the start of my project I was using green and white text which turns out is a contrst isuues, so i switch back to white on black for better contrast
+for the start of my project I was using green and white text which turns out is a contrast issue, so I switch back to white on black for better contrast

 ## Lighthouse

-Using devtools in google chrome on an incognito page I ran lighthouse on each page ,
+Using dev tools in google chrome on an incognito page I ran lighthouse on each page,

 here are the results